 Frequently Asked Questions About Bioidentical Hormone Replacement Therapy

 Patients normally have a lot of questions before beginning a Bioidentical Hormone Replacement Therapy (BHRT) treatment plan.
 We’ve compiled a list of some of the most commonly asked questions to help get you started.
-If you have any additional questions, contact David Sloan, Ph.D., D.N.M.’s office in Durham today and we’ll do everything we can to get you the most accurate information possible.
+If you have any additional questions, contact David Sloan, Ph.D., D.N.M. at Sloan Natural Health Center in Whitby today and we’ll do everything we can to get you the most accurate information possible.

 - Are Bioidentical Hormones Safe?

 When bioidentical hormone replacement therapy is prescribed by and overseen by a qualified BHRT practitioner, the treatment is generally safe.
-As with any medical treatment, there are risks and potential side-effects involved, which makes it all the more important that you work with a medical practitioner who has your best interests and safety at heart.
+As with any medical treatment, there are risks and potential side-effects involved, which makes it all the more important that you work with a health practitioner who has your best interests and safety at heart.

 - What Is The Difference Between Bioidentical Hormones And Synthetic Hormones?